Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 ## **[Vacation Settlement:](#leave-management)**

-- Vacation Settlement is initiated in **Case and Task Management**, and Settlement will process in **Finance portal**.
+- Vacation Settlement is initiated in **Case and Task Management**, and Settlement will process in **Finance Department**.

--  Vacation settlement process will complete, If Vacation Settlement request is completed in Finance Portal.
+-  Vacation settlement process will complete, If The Settlement request is completed in Finance Portal.

-- If The Employee not required the settlement in Leave Request, Then this stage will **Complete without Payment**.
+- If The Employee not required/applied for the settlement in Leave Request, Then this stage will **Complete without Payment**.

 | [Requested](#requested) > [Clearance Process](#clearance_process) > [Approval](#approval) > [Client_Confirmation](#client_confirmation) > [Payment](#payment) > [Client Rejection](#client-rejection) > [Complete](#complete) |